 The bulk of this collection was donated by Susan Ribner in 2014.
 A small amount of additional material was donated by Elisa Dunn in 2017.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2017-S-0069, Box 1 renumbered as Box 3
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2017-S-0069, Box 1 renumbered as Box 3

 - Business cards

 - Finding aid to the Susan Ribner papers

 - Describing Archives: A Content Standard